RunestoneInteractive/httlads/_sources/Solver/solver.rst

 Add another column called "numsold" to keep track of how many items you have sold, and another column called "total profit" that multiplies the number sold by the profit for that item.
 The sum of that column will be your total profit.
 It is the grand total that we want to maximize.
-That sum is our **objective function**.
+That sum is our objective function.

 The next question is: What are our constraints?